Judge Brennan’s

 Floral Hill is not accustomed to murder scenes.
 It had been 24 years since the last murder in Floral Hill and back then the body was discovered with the murderer standing over the body with the knife in his hands.

-Judge Brennan’s is a rag to riches tale in Floral Hill which winds up with a murder and another death in the current day.
-Judge Brennan's is the pub where the Burke family empire started.
-It is also where it was destroyed.
+Judge Brennan’s is a rag to riches tale which winds up with a murder and another death in the current day.
+But how could the Burke family squander an empire of small businesses.
+It was actually easy:

 Sex, greed, stupidity and illicit drugs, that is how!